Anish-kumar121/Delta-demo/README.md

 # Delta-demo
-this  is demo for git and github class
+this  is demo for git and github class. we can also change the file